Spencer High School

 · To be an EXcused tardy, you must present an excused tardy pass when you arrive

 UNEXcused Absence: Absences can be EXcused if there is some form of written documentation to Ms. Stewart no later than 24 hours before class.
-If nothing is received, this is considered an UNEXcused you will get 0/5 points for the day.
+If nothing is received, this is considered an UNEXcused you will get 0/5 points for the day and will not have the opportunity to make up the points.

-Illness is considered and UNEXCUSED absence unless a signed note is brought from a parent/guardian the next day the student attends school.
+Illness is considered an UNEXCUSED absence unless a signed note is brought from a parent/guardian the next day the student attends school.

 Lack of participation due to: